-- 4.1.
-Some of the approaches promoted in this strategy (including safety, accessibility and gender opportunities) are best monitored with suitable indicators at the project level, which the Bank plans to adopt for relevant projects.
-Where possible over time, AIIB will seek to develop aggregates of these project level indicators and incorporate them into its sectoral results framework.
-Measuring greenhouse gas emissions of transport infrastructure is desirable but technically complex, and still faces methodological and practical challenges.
-AIIB will build such capacity over time and be informed by the lessons learned from other MDBs and ongoing development of methodologies. - 4.2.
-At the portfolio level for the Transport Sector Strategy, AIIB will monitor outputs and outcomes from its investments in the transport sector that reflect the identified priorities.
-Key indicators are selected on the basis that they are clear, relevant and monitorable, and can be aggregated at the portfolio level (Table 1).
-These indicators will be revisited and refined as AIIB gains more operational experiences.
+18. At the portfolio level for the Transport Sector Strategy, the Bank will monitor outputs and outcomes from its investments in the transport sector that reflect the identified priorities.
+Key output/outcome indicators are selected on the basis that they are clear, relevant, and monitorable, and can be aggregated at the portfolio level (See Table 1).
+These indicators will be revisited and refined as the Bank gains more operational experiences.